HelensBadCode/QA_Automation_JavaScript/git_basics/ readme.md

-One does not simply understand GITпше
+One does not simply understand GIT